-Why would any legislator vote against these kinds of proposals?
-Because they can capture a good amount of citizen donation dollars for particular causes or groups, to the exclusion of other groups.
+Why would a legislator vote against these kinds of proposals?
+Perhaps because they can capture large amounts of citizen donation dollars for particular causes or groups, to the exclusion of other groups.
 Without more thoughtful policy discussions regarding the fairness of these well-intentioned proposals, state government likely should not be picking winners and losers among the hundreds of organizations and causes that compete for the public's dollars.
 An additional concern is that, in past years, the legislature has not directed all the donated dollars specified by each license plate donor to the designated cause.
 Instead, the state has taken substantial amounts from these various funds into the general treasury to cover the state's general expenditures.

-Unpaid interns get some legal rights.
-Many organizations rely heavily on volunteers and unpaid interns-usually college students or community service assignments-to manage operational duties.
+Addressing unpaid interns' legal rights.
+Many organizations rely heavily on volunteers and unpaid interns-usually college students or community service or probation assignments-to operate or staff programs, facilities or events.
 These unpaid assistants or trainees often are the backbone of smaller organizations.
 It's fair to ask, how much is too much dependence on well-intentioned unpaid interns, and what might result when there's an unhappy ending to the relationship that sends an intern to an attorney's office?
 HB 1151 was not expected to pass but did, possibly because there are more intern grievances out there among organizations than we know.
-The bill adds provisions to the Texas Labor Code granting unpaid interns the same legal protection against on-thejob sexual harassment as paid employees. interesting of all, the bill provides a definition of what is an unpaid internship, with new Labor Code §21.1065.
+The bill adds provisions to the Texas Labor Code granting unpaid interns the same legal protection against on-thejob sexual harassment as paid employees.
+Most interesting of all, the bill provides a five-part definition of unpaid internship status in new Labor Code \$21,1065.

 The Texas Nonprofit Council was blind-sided by an unexpected repealer.
 The council, created by the legislature four years ago, survived a legislative repeal.
 SB 200 taught an important lesson: never abandon the watch.
 The bill was an omnibus house cleaning bill generated by the Sunset Advisory Commission, Health and Human Services Commission and other state agencies to eliminate scores of advisory boards, commissions or committees established by the legislature or executive order over the years.
-Buried in the bill was the repeal of the council's enabling statute, Government Code. which §535.055. vigilant stakeholders spotted.
+Buried in the bill was the repeal of the council's enabling statute, §535.055, Government Code, which vigilant stakeholders spotted.